-If only these preachy, condescending, democracy promoters and democracy instructors, advice-givers and “observers”; these Middle-East democratizers and forced democratization/ regime change aficionados; these opportunistic self-appointed and self-proclaimed, rather bogus, fake, “bidons”(in French, as the Francophone Tunisians characterize them) so-called experts on the Arab world, Islam and political Islam, and, of course, on ‘democratization’, who descended en masse upon Tunisia after the so-called Arab Spring uprisings … Ah, If only they would leave Tunisia alone, now?
+AH, IF ONLY!
+If only these preachy, condescending democracy promoters and democracy instructors, advice-givers and “observers”; these Middle-East democratizers and forced democratization/ regime change aficionados; these opportunistic self-appointed and self-proclaimed, rather bogus, fake, “bidons”(in French, as the Francophone Tunisians characterize them) so-called experts on the Arab world, Islam and political Islam, and, of course, on ‘democratization’, who descended en masse upon Tunisia after the so-called Arab Spring uprisings … Ah, If only they would leave Tunisia alone?

-About political Islam, most of these “experts” support discreetly, perniciously, and even openly at times when it matters, the Tunisian Islamists, and have used their influence in Washington to promote them.
+Regarding political Islam, these “experts” support discreetly, perniciously, and even openly at times when it matters, the Tunisian Islamists, and have used their influence in Washington to promote them.

-For them, promoting democracy in Tunisia has a special meaning.
-It means essentially supporting the so-called “moderate” reactionary Islamists, eventually and barely the seculars, but only if they can demonstrate a strong commitment to neoliberal ideology, and certainly not, absolutely not, the liberal seculars, whether political parties, unions, intellectuals, academics, or civil society organizations.
+Indeed, for them, promoting and supporting democracy in Tunisia means essentially supporting the reactionary so-called “moderate” Islamists, alongside some seculars, but only those who agree to form alliances with the Islamists and can demonstrate a strong commitment to neoliberal ideology.
+And certainly not, absolutely not, the liberal/progressive seculars, whether intellectuals, academics, or political parties, unions, and other civil society organizations.

-Some others, among the Middle East and North Africa democratizers, apparently still believe that we are fighting the cold war when the Islamists were considered the strongest bulwarks against the spread of communist influence in the Muslim world (See Footnote 1), and should be supported for that reason.
-Today the communists are gone, but they have been replaced in their views by those liberals who question American hegemony in the region and beyond, basically so sustain neoliberal globalisation, and dare to claim some kind of relative economic and political sovereignty for their countries, even if they are not necessarily anti-American.
-In other words, most of the secular progressives who know first hand how devasting the effects of neoliberal globalization is having on developing countries, and which have led, by the way, to the social movements and uprisings of the so-called Arab Spring.
+Others, among the Middle East and North Africa democratizers, apparently still believe that we are fighting the cold war, when the Islamists were considered the strongest bulwarks against the spread of communist influence in the Muslim world (See Footnote 1), and should be supported for that reason.
+Today the communists are gone, but apparently they have been replaced in the mind of the democracy promoters and instructors by those liberals who question American hegemony in the region in support of neoliberal globalization, and dare to claim some kind of relative economic and political sovereignty for their countries, even if they are not necessarily anti-American.
+In other words, most of the secular liberals and progressives who know first hand how devasting are the effects of neoliberal globalization policies on developing countries like theirs, and which have led, by the way, to the social movements and uprisings of the so-called Arab Spring…

-At any rate, remarkably enough, the Tunisians have proven fully committed –in spite of huge obstacles engendered by a catastrophic economic situation endured by their small peripheral developing country’s economy, caught up in the whirlpool of neoliberal globalization and foreign interferences– to building democratic institutions that are truly indigenous, neither imported nor transplanted.
+However, remarkably enough, Tunisians have proven fully committed, in spite of huge obstacles engendered by a catastrophic economic situation endured by their small peripheral developing country’s economy, caught up in the whirlpool of neoliberal globalization and foreign interferences, to building democratic institutions that are truly indigenous, neither imported nor transplanted.
 Institutions that include socio-economic rights as well, whether our usually anti-welfare state, anti-union, free-market worshipper democratization instructors, like it or not!

-Moreover, Tunisians are led on the chaotic path of building their own version of democracy by a singularly highly educated social elite (I am not talking about the political class here) with a direct relationship (an almost organic link) to their people.
-A democracy that is rooted in their country’s history, reflecting their people’s social and cultural specificities — ‘cultural’ in a broad sense, not only religious, as our “democratizers” with their neo-conservative fixation on Islam, believe!
-For these, and other reasons, Tunisians certainly do not need any foreign interference, no democracy instructors, no foreign coaching by fake (“bidon”) experts and advice-givers, as they continue to forge their own path towards democracy!
+Moreover, it seems that Tunisians are led on the chaotic path of building their own version of democracy by a singularly knowledgeable and highly educated and relatively cohesive social elite (I am not talking about the political class here) with a direct relationship, an almost organic link, to their people.
+A democracy that is rooted in their country’s history, reflecting their people’s social and cultural specificities.
+‘Cultural’ in a broad sense, not only religious, as our “democratizers” with their neo-conservative culturalist fixation on Islam believe!
+For these and other reasons, Tunisians certainly do not need any foreign interference, no democracy instructors, no foreign coaching by fake (“bidons”) experts and advice-givers, as they continue to forge their own path towards democracy!

 1 – There are of course several books about this, but here is a summary of the history of US-Muslim Brotherhood relations, in an article by Ian Johnson in the New York Review of Books dated February 5, 2011: https://www.nybooks.com/…/washingtons-secret-history-musli…/ .